 All of this sounds like a pretty serious spy business, so you can’t help but wonder – is Unlocator legal?
 The answer is: yes.
 Unlocator belongs to Linkwork ApS, a legal company based in Copenhagen, Denmark.
 They have a regular register number.
 The platform itself is legal and available for anyone to use it, as long as they pay for the subscription or download the free trial version.

-If you’re looking for a DNS service to help you avoid geo-blocks and watch your favorite shows whenever you feel like it, Unlocator is an ideal choice for you.
+If you’re looking for a neat DNS + VPN package to help you avoid geo-blocks and watch your favorite shows whenever you feel like it, Unlocator is an ideal choice for you.
 It’s safe, fast, and most importantly, completely legal.